Organic Chemistry

 Homologous Series

 Homologous series are a family of compounds with the same general formula and similar chemical properties.
-Compounds in the same homologous series have the:
+Compounds in the same homologous series:

 Series | General Formula | Saturated |